sr99622/onvif-mcp/docs/ADD_CLIENT_ON_SERVER.md

 continuing; do not attempt DCR policy changes against a dead or restarting server.

-`{{CLIENT_SOURCE_IP}}` must be the address from Step 3 of `ADD_CLIENT.md`, i.e. the source address recorded by Nginx for the client's DCR request — not an address guessed from the client machine:
+`{{CLIENT_SOURCE_IP}}` is supplied by the agent.
+If there is ambiguity around this value, please refer to section 3 of the ADD_CLIENT.md document for details.

 ```bash
 sudo grep 'clients-registrations/openid-connect' \